Ecce Homo (García Martínez and Giménez)

 The Ecce Homo (Latin: "Behold the Man") in the Sanctuary of Mercy church in Borja, Spain, is a fresco painted circa 1930 by the Spanish painter Elías García Martínez depicting Jesus crowned with thorns.
-Both the subject and style are typical of traditional Catholic art.
+Both the subject and style were typical of traditional Catholic art.

-While press accounts agree that the original painting was artistically unremarkable, its current fame derives from a good faith attempt to restore the fresco by Cecilia Giménez, an untrained amateur artist, in 2012.
-The intervention transformed the painting and made it look similar to a monkey, and for this reason it is sometimes referred to as Ecce Mono (roughly Behold the Monkey; mono translates to monkey in Spanish).
+While press accounts agree that the original painting was artistically unremarkable, its current fame derives from a partial attempt to restore the fresco by Cecilia Giménez, then an 81-year-old untrained amateur artist in 2012.
+Her restoration became at first a local and then international sensation.
+The intervention transformed the painting and made it look similar to a monkey, and for this reason it is sometimes referred to as Ecce Mono (roughly Behold the Monkey, "mono" being Spanish for "monkey").
+The work has not been re-restored, instead it became an educational and tourist attraction.

 Original mural

-The artist, a professor at the School of Art of Zaragoza, gave the painting to the village where he used to spend his holidays, painting it directly on the wall of the church in about 1930.
+The artist, a professor at the School of Art of Zaragoza, donated the painting to the village where he used to spend his holidays, painting it directly on the wall of the church in about 1930.
 He commented that "this is the result of two hours of devotion to the Virgin of Mercy".
-His descendants still live in Zaragoza and were aware that the painting had deteriorated seriously; his granddaughter had made a donation toward its restoration shortly before they discovered that the work had been radically altered in an incomplete attempt to restore it.
+His descendants still live in Zaragoza and were aware that the painting had deteriorated seriously; his granddaughter had made a donation toward its restoration shortly before they discovered that the work had been radically altered in an incompetent attempt to restore it.

-Failed restoration attempt and internet phenomenon
+Restoration attempt and internet phenomenon

-The authorities in Borja said they had suspected vandalism at first, but then determined that the alterations had been made by an elderly parishioner, Cecilia Giménez, who was 81 years old at the time.
-She said on Spanish national television that she started to restore the fresco because she was upset that parts of it had flaked off due to moisture on the church's walls.
-"Giménez defended herself, saying she could not understand the uproar because she had worked in broad daylight and had tried to salvage the fresco with the approval of the local clergyman.
-'The priest knew it,' she told Spanish television.
-'I've never tried to do anything hidden.'"
+The authorities in Borja said they had suspected vandalism at first, but then determined that the alterations had been made by a parishioner, Cecilia Giménez, who was 81 years old at the time.
+She said on Spanish national television that she started to restore the fresco because she was upset that parts of it had flaked off due to excessive moisture on the church's walls.
+Giménez defended herself, saying she could not understand the uproar because she had worked in broad daylight and had tried to salvage the fresco with the approval of the local clergyman.
+"The priest knew it," she told Spanish television.
+"I've never tried to do anything hidden."

-Giménez said that the attempted restoration was actually an uncompleted work in progress.
-"I left it to dry and went on holiday for two weeks, thinking I would finish the restoration when I returned," she said.
+Giménez said that the attempted restoration was actually an incomplete work in progress.
+"I left it to dry and went on holiday for two weeks, thinking I would finish the restoration when I returned", she said.
 "When I came back, everybody in the world had heard about Ecce Homo.
-The way people reacted still hurts me, because I wasn’t finished with the restoration.
-I still think about how if I hadn’t gone on holiday, none of this would have ever happened."
+The way people reacted still hurts me, because I wasn’t finished with the restoration."
+She argued, "I still think about how if I hadn’t gone on holiday, none of this would have ever happened."